cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 ### **3.1.
 VRAM Organization**

 By hardware rule, the **Tile Graphics Area** is always assumed to begin at address `0x0000` in VRAM.
-The developer can then place their **Tilemap Area** anywhere else in VRAM.
-The location and size of the tilemaps for each background layer are defined by a set of PPU registers, giving the developer full control over how VRAM is partitioned.
+The developer can then place their **Tilemap Areas** anywhere else in VRAM.
+The PPU supports three independent tilemaps (BG0, BG1, and Window), each with its location and size defined by PPU registers (`BG_TMB` and `WIN_TMB`), giving the developer full control over how VRAM is partitioned.

 ### **3.2.
 Tilemap Data Format**